DOLA

 To borrow DOLA in FiRM, follow our guide in the Using FiRM Section.

-DOLA may also be available on third-party variable-rate lending platforms.
-Simply select a third-party lending protocol, such as Extra Finance, that supports DOLA borrowing.
-Each platform may offer different rates and terms.
-Before you commit, be sure you understand the terms.
-Variable-rate loans mean the interest rate can change over time.
+DOLA may also be available on third-party variable-rate lending platforms including Fraxlend.
+Llamalend, and Extra Finance.
+Each platform may offer different rates and terms and before you commit, be sure you understand the terms.
+Variable-rate loans allow the interest rate on your loan to change over time.
 Ensure you understand the terms and the implications of rate changes.
 Also familiarize yourself with the repayment terms, including the duration and interest rates, to ensure they align with your financial goals and capabilities.

-Always be aware of the risks associated with borrowing in DeFi, including liquidation risks if the value of your collateral falls.
+Always do your own research and be aware of the risks associated with borrowing in DeFi, including liquidation risks if the value of your collateral falls.

 DOLA Yield Opportunities